rwxayheee/rwxayhee.github.io/_posts/2023-10-16-ADFR-Suite-v1.0-rc1-and-ADT-in-Ubuntu-VM-on-Apple-Silicon.md

 --credentials yes --preserve no --fix-binary yes
 ```

-At this point, it should possible to run x86_64 executables with Rosetta if additional AMD64 libraries are not neccessary.
+At this point, it should be possible to run x86_64 executables with Rosetta if additional AMD64 libraries are not necessary.
 Optionally, as instructed in [the linked post](https://mybyways.com/blog/using-rosetta-in-a-utm-linux-vm-with-docker-on-apple-silicon), you may do the Docker Test and check if Docker is able to use Rosetta to run simple x86_64 programs.

 ## Step 3: Enabling the *Multiarch* and *Multilib* Support

 Although very briefly summarized as just _enabling “multiarch” or “multilib” support_ in the UTM documentation for Rosetta, it is crucial to ensure the x86_64 programs have the required AMD64 libraries and the list of libraries can be software-specific.
-In this step, we will first **update the list of sources** for such avaliable packages and **add AMD64 as a foreign architecture** to Ubuntu's package manager, `dpkg`.
+In this step, we will first **update the list of sources** for such available packages and **add AMD64 as a foreign architecture** to Ubuntu's package manager, `dpkg`.
 Then, we will **install the AMD64 libraries** needed by the programs in the ADFR suite and ADT.

-### *Multiarch*: Update /etc/apt/ources.list and add AMD64 as a foreign arch to dpkg
+### *Multiarch*: Update /etc/apt/sources.list and add AMD64 as a foreign arch to dpkg

 According to the instructions given in the [linked repository](https://github.com/lucyllewy/macOS-Linux-VM-with-Rosetta), update `/etc/apt/sources.list` by adding the following lines -